PerttuHamalainen/LLMCode/readme.md

 *1. Familiarizing yourself with the data:* Using LLMCode, you need to go through your data until you can come up with a coding scheme/style and some initial examples.

 *2. Generating initial codes:* You need to provide around 10 pairs of example texts and codes.
 LLMCode will extrapolate from these to code the rest.
+Optionally, you can code more data manually, which LLMCode will use to evaluate the AI coding quality.

 *3. Searching for themes:* LLMCode can group codes into initial groups or themes.
 This can be done automatically or based on human-defined examples.